ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 OneDrive Personal Account | Disabled | Personal accounts will be disabled.
 OneDrive for Business accounts will be used Default Location | `%userprofile%` | Default OneDrive folder location is suitable for the Windows 10 SOE Allow Changing Default Location | Disabled | As per Microsoft recommendation for shared devices users will be prevented from changing the default OneDrive folder location
-Files On-Demand | Enabled | Files On-Demand will be configured to save storage space on users’ computers and minimize the network impact of sync
+Files On-Demand | Enabled | Files On-Demand will be configured to save storage space on users' computers and minimize the network impact of sync
 Backup - Sync Windows Known Folders | Enabled | Syncing Windows known folders to OneDrive for Business will be configured for the Windows 10 SOE.
 This will enable the users Documents, Pictures and Desktop folders to be saved in OneDrive automatically
 Network settings – Upload | Do not limit | Allow dynamic network configuration to provide best performance Network settings – Download | Do not limit | Allow dynamic network configuration to provide best performance